 - They will tell you how you can fund the case and give you additional ideas.

-Get the Legal Advice Confirmed in Plain English
+Get the Legal Information Confirmed in Plain English

 - Confirmation from the legal firm that they are happy to take the case on and to represent you as a client.

 - Give you contact details for the solicitor in the firm who will be handing your case.
 This is so you can get in touch with them when needed for updates.

 - Details on how long the injury compensation case is likely to take, and how they will update you with progress along the way.